jaz303/template-anything/README.md

 # template-anything

 Turn any git repository into a project template!
-Just upload it to Github - or any other publicly accessible Git URL - and then use the `ta` command to create new instances of it.
+Just upload your template to Github - or any other publicly accessible Git URL - and then use the `ta` command to generate a new project instance.

-"Sir that sounds great but it sounds like you've just reinvented `git clone`."
+## That sounds like you've just reinvented `git clone`...

-In it's simplest use-case, `template-anything` indeed creates a new project by performing a simple copy of the template.
-But the key to
+The key to `template-anything`'s power is that its behaviour can be fully customized by adding a _template plan_ to your template.
+This plan, written in a file called `plan.tpl` in your template's root directory, can gather user input, set variables and orchestrate necessary filesystem operations to configure a new project. `template-anything` also includes a template expansion language that allows file contents to be customized based on user input.

+## Core Principles

+  * __Simple:__
+  * __Fat-core/no plugins:__

 ## Installation